pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Lighthouses are more useful than churches."
 --Benjamin Franklin

+"A clean desk is a sign of a sick mind."
+--Lester Freamon, The Wire

 "Big breakthroughs happen when what is suddenly possible meets what is desperately necessary."
 --Thomas Friedman